RyanLake6/textbelt/SMTP-setup.md

 I am using this repo to run as a standalone server within my DellR620 server for a SMTP service for free.
 Utilizing [SendGrid](https://app.sendgrid.com/) as the provider with a free tier account this allows me to send 100 messages a day - which is plenty for my small use cases.

+**Update**: Sending emails to SMS gateways is prohibited under Twilio SendGrid Email Policy since telecommunications companies don't allow for commercial messages to be send this way.
+Twilio is enforcing this rule starting July 31st 2024 and therefore shouldn't be used as such - email still works great.
+Will need to migrate to a new SMTP service or utilize regular twilio paid account for SMS use

 ### Setup

 1. Clone this repo